red-green-coding/red-green-coding.github.io/_drafts/testing_objectmapper_constructor.md

 From a design point of view, this is sensible, as _CollaboratorService_ is another functional component of our system, which exists independently of _MyService_.

+Making this dependency explicit helps us to
+* better understand our system and its functional dependencies and
+* we can still replace _CollaboratorService_ during tests with a mock.

 We can also express this changed relationship in a UML diagram by using _association_ and _aggregation_:
 * association: MyService _knows_ a CollaboratorService,
 * aggregation: MyService _owns_ a mapper.[^1]